 - Accessories (if there’s any) included in the boat

 This is an important document when buying a boat.
-Moreover, it allows you to easily register your boat in Florida.
+Moreover, it allows you to register your boat in Florida easily.

-How to Register a Boat in Florida with No Title
+How to Register Boat in Florida with No Title

-Just like when acquiring a title for your boat, you have to go to a license plate agent or local tax collector office.
+Like when acquiring a title for your boat, you must go to a license plate agent or local tax collector office.
 You’ll also have to be particular about these requirements.

 - Proof of boat ownership in form of a federal marine document